Recreation

 Jay Rec Trails

-A series of trails behind the North Campus of Spruce Mountain High School (formerly Jay High school campus).
-Click here for map.
+A series of trails are behind the North Campus of Spruce Mountain High School (formerly Jay High School campus).
+Click here for the map.

 Pine Island Park

-Pine Island Park is a lovely park situated in the middle of the Androscggin River, with a picnic area, ample parking and short side trails leading to picturesque outlooks on the river.
+Pine Island Park is a lovely park in the middle of the Androscoggin River.
+It has a picnic area, ample parking, and short side trails leading to picturesque outlooks on the river.
 There is also a public boat put-in.
 The park is owned and maintained by International Paper Company and available for public use.
-Access is off the Riley Road.
+Access is off Riley Road.

 HOURS: Dawn to dusk